Class Offerings

 The Young Cicero Reading | Image source: Wikimedia Commons

-Free Trial Latin Class - Latin IA
+Free Trial Latin Class

-Latin I - Fall 2024
+Latin I - Fall and Spring 2025-2026

-Group Class - Latin for Younger Students
+Latin for Younger Students - Fall and Spring 2025-2026

 In this class specifically designed for younger students ages 7-10, we will introduce the Latin language and its grammar as well as the history and culture of ancient Rome.
-Students will translate stories from Latin to English, learn new and interesting words in English that derive from Latin, and explore the city of Pompeii and the daily lives of Romans living in the 1st Century AD.
+Students will translate stories from Latin to English, learn new and interesting words in English that derive from Latin, and explore the city of Pompeii and the daily lives of Romans living in the 1st Century A.D.
 We will take virtual walking tours of Pompeii and engage with the Latin language in creative and interesting ways.
-Taught by Wes and space is limited.
+Taught by Elizabeth and space is limited.
 For more information or to register your child, please complete the class registration form.

 *New Class - Latin for Parents